wp-plugins/oik/readme.txt

 * Added: [bw_skype] shortcode to display your skype name
 * Added: [bw_tides] shortcode - tide times in the UK
 * Added: [bw_directions] shortcode - get Google directions to your chosen location
-* Added: [ngslideshow] and [gpslideshow] shortcodes for co-existence of NextGen gallery and Slideshow Gallery Pro
+* Added: [ngslideshow] shortcode for co-existence of NextGen gallery and Slideshow Gallery Pro
 * Fixed: invalid XHTML generated for fob, bong hide shortcodes
 * Added: Support for Drupal versions of Add post and Add page buttons = 0.6 =